 Who we are

-Originally from Edinburgh, Daniel studied there with the late Nigel Murray before moving to Glasgow to study with Olivier Lemoine & Justine Watts at the Royal Conservatoire of Scotland.
-He has played with groups including the Scottish Chamber Music Players, Ambassador Theatre Group & London Concertante.
-He has also played live to 40 million listeners on BBC World Radio, played at The Commonwealth Games 2014, and with mainstream acts including Andrea Bocelli, Katherine Jenkins and Belle & Sebastian.
-He currently freelances with Scottish Ballet and the BBC Scottish Symphony Orchestra. www.danielpatersonmusic.com
+Originally from Edinburgh, Daniel studied there with Nigel Murray before moving to Glasgow to study with Olivier Lemoine and Justine Watts at the Royal Conservatoire of Scotland.
+He has since played with groups including the Scottish Chamber Music Players, London Concertante and the Ambassador Theatre Group.
+Additionally he has performed with mainstream acts including Andrea Bocelli, Katherine Jenkins and Belle & Sebastian.
+He currently freelances for Scottish Ballet and the BBC Scottish Symphony Orchestra.

 Emma is originally from Dundee and studied at the Royal Conservatoire of Scotland with James Durrant and Catherine Marwood.
 She has enjoyed masterclasses with Robin Ireland, Barbara Westphal and Garth Knox and the Brodsky Quartet.
 Emma currently freelances for the Royal Scottish National Orchestra, Scottish Opera, Scottish Ballet and the BBC Scottish Symphony Orchestra.

 Anja began studied privately with Uli Fenner before joining the Royal Conservatoire of Scotland’s Junior Conservatoire, where she was awarded the Nan Christie Memorial Prize.
 Following this she studied at the RCS with Gina McCormack, continuing to play in various projects including the Scottish Opera mentoring scheme.
-Anja is currently studying for her masters degree with Andrea Gajic.
+Anja is currently studying for her masters degree on viola with Andrea Gajic.

-Emily started playing the violin at the age of 4 in her hometown of Calgary in Canada before moving to study at the Colburn School in Los Angeles.
-In 2005 she began studying at the San Franciso Conservatoire, where she gained her masters degree under the tutelage of Ian Swensen.
+Originally from Calgary Canada, Emily started playing the violin at the age of 4 before moving to study at the Colburn School in Los Angeles and later at the San Francisco Conservatoire with Ian Swensen.
 Since moving to Europe she has held orchestral positions in Berlin and Sweden and has now settled in Glasgow.
 Emily currently plays for the Irish Chamber Orchestra and freelances for various orchestras across the UK and abroad.